-Chemerinsky, 24 Whittier Law Review, at 712-713.
-(A true and correct copy of Professor Chemrinsky's article is submitted with this brief.)
-Professor Adam Chodorow more recently notes Treasury Department calculations of the cost of the housing allowance exemption to be \$9.3 billion in foregone taxes over the next ten years.
-Chodorow, Adam, The Parsonage Exemption, 51 U.C.
-Davis L. Rev. 849, 896 (2018).
-(A true and correct copy of Professor Chodorow's article is submitted with this brief.)
+Chemerinsky, 24 Whittier Law Review, at 712-713 (2003).
+Professor Adam Chodorow more recently notes the Treasury Department calculations of the cost of the housing allowance exemption to be \$9.3 billion in foregone taxes over the next ten years.
+Chodorow, Adam, The Parsonage Exemption, (January 28, 2017), p.
+103, specifically (available at SSRN: https://ssrn.com/abstract=2907418).

-The benefit under § 107(2) accrues only to ministers, who may use their designated housing allowance even to purchase an asset that has the potential to appreciate and increase in value.
-This benefit is categorically not available to other taxpayers, as described by Professor O'Neill in A Constitutional Challenge to § 107 of the Internal Revenue Code, 57 Notre Dame Law.
+The benefit under §107(2) accrues only to ministers, who may use their designated housing allowance even to purchase an asset that has the potential to appreciate and increase in value.
+This benefit is categorically not available to other taxpayers, as described by Professor O'Neill in A Constitutional Challenge to §107 of the Internal Revenue Code, 57 Notre Dame Law.
 853, 864 (1982).

-The preferential tax benefits of § 107(2) further differ from § 119 because the exemption is available without regard to the "convenience of the employer."
+The preferential tax benefits of §107(2) further differ from §119 because the exemption is available without regard to the "convenience of the employer."
 Section 119 provides an exclusion for in-kind housing if: (1) The lodging is furnished on the business premises of the employer; (2) the lodging is furnished for the convenience of the employer; and (3) the employee is required to accept such lodging as a condition of his employment.
 Under this test, an employee must pay income tax on the value of free housing, except where the lodging meets the "convenience of the employer" requirements.

 Section 119 applies only where the employer desires to have a continuous presence of the employee at the job site and to have him or her within reach at all times.
 As the Supreme Court held in Kowalski, 434 U.S. at 93, the convenience of the employer requires that the employee must accept housing in order to properly perform his duties.
-This requirement, however, is not imposed as a condition of the § 107(2) exemption, including as to tax-free payments made directly to ministers.
-Section 107(2) provides for tax-free compensation to ministers in circumstances that are not available to other taxpayers, including under § 119, despite the Government's unsupportable claim that all clergy housing is inhabited "for the convenience of the employer."
+This requirement, however, is not imposed as a condition of the \$107(2) exemption, including as to tax-free payments made directly to ministers.
+Section 107(2) provides for tax-free compensation to ministers in circumstances that are not available to other taxpayers, including under \$119, despite the Government's unsupportable claim that all clergy housing is inhabited "for the convenience of the employer."
 In fact, the Government's own evidence indicates that both large and small churches use the housing allowance as a method of compensation, rather as a means of ensuring job performance.
-The Intervenors' submissions also suggest simply that living in one's community is preferable for a minister, but this is not unique to clergy, as the district court correctly recognized.
+The Intervenors' evidence also suggests simply that living in one's community is preferable for a minister, but this is not unique to clergy.

 Section 107(2) creates a false incentive for churches to designate a minister's compensation as a housing allowance in order to increase the minister's net income, while reducing the church's wage payments correspondingly.
 "The effect is a significant financial benefit to religion because churches and synagogues and mosques can pay their clergy much less because of the tax-free dollars.
 Without the parsonage exemption, religious institutions would have to pay clergy significantly more to make up this difference."
 Chemerinsky, 24 Whittier Law Review at 713.
 The Intervenors herein acknowledge this very point.
 Non-church employers, by contrast, cannot increase the net-compensation of their employees by designating an amount to cover their housing costs -- and therefore, they cannot correspondingly reduce their wage payments.
 On the other hand, the housing allowance exemption is not limited to low-income clergy or churches, as an estimated 87% of all ministers receive cash allowances as a form of pay and without regard to the exigencies of the job.
-See Chodorow, 51 U.C.
-Davis Law Review at 855.
+See Chodorow at 117.